UI-Research/mobility-from-poverty/README.md

 Once the code is approved, the branch can be merged into the `master` branch where it can referenced and used for subsequent analyses.

+## Code Branching for Reviewers

+Line-by-line edits and feedback should be handled by reviewers through the point-and-click interface on GitHub.
+Running code from a pull request will require [branching](https://guides.github.com/introduction/flow/).

+Suppose you are reviewing code from branch `malcolm`.
+You need to "fetch" the `malcolm` branch on to your local computer to run and review the code.
+Steps:

+1. Open up Git Bash in the directory by right clicking in the `gates-mobility-metrics` directory and and selecting Git Bash Here (on Windows).
+2. Submit `git status` and ensure that you don't have any tracked changes that have not been commited.
+3. Use `git branch` to see your current branch and other available branches.
+You should at least see `master`.
+4. Submit `git fetch` to getch remote branches.
+5. Submit `git checkout --track origin/malcolm` to switch to the `malcolm` branch.
+Submit `git branch` to confirm the change.

+At this point, you should be able to run and review the code.
+Back on GitHub, you should be able to add line-by-line comments to the Pull Request if you click "Files changed" and then click the blue plus sign that appears next to the number by the line of code.

+When your review is complete, click the green "Review changes" button on GitHub.
+You should be able to add overall comments, approve the Pull Request, or Request changes to the Pull Request.
+If you request changes, you will need to `git pull malcolm` after the analyst pushes the updated code to GitHub.

+When you are done, you can switch back to your branch with `git checkout branch-name` where `branch-name` is the name of the branch you wish to switch to.
+If you have un-commited changes, you will need to get rid of them with `git stash`.
+You shouldn't make substantive changes on some else's branch.

 # Creating the Final File

 There will be two final files.
 The first file with be a year-county file with one row per county per year.
 The second file will be county-level file with only the most recent year of data for each variable.
 Both files will be [tidy data](https://vita.had.co.nz/papers/tidy-data.pdf) with each variable in its own column, each observation in its own row, and each value in its own cell.